duncanhunter/Enterprise-Angular-applications-with-ngrx-and-nx/part-3-angular-services.md

 AuthModule.forRoot()
 ```

+#### 3. Add a json-server to be able to make http requests and mock a real server

-Add a folder called server to the root directory
+* Add a folder called server to the root directory

-Add a file called db.json and index.js
+* Add a file called db.json and index.ts

-add json-server
+* add json-server and ts-node

 ```
-npm i json-server --save-dev
+npm i json-server ts-node --save-dev
 ```

+* Add the below script to the scripts in the package.json

 _**package.json**_